 IBM and hereditary inclusion body myopathies

-Inclusion body myositis should not be mistaken for hereditary forms of inclusion body myopathy (also referred to as VCP or GNE myopathy).
-Although muscle biopsy findings in the hereditary myopathies share some of the same features seen in IBM—rimmed vacuoles and inclusions in muscle cells—these two conditions are otherwise quite different.
+Inclusion body myositis should not be mistaken for hereditary forms of inclusion body myopathy (also referred to as VCP, MYH2, or GNE myopathy).
+This group of genetic diseases was previously known as hereditary inclusion body myopathy (HIBM).
+However, this term is no longer used in current classification.
+The preferred terminology is either rimmed vacuolar myopathy or the specific name indicating the defective gene.
+Although muscle biopsy findings in the hereditary myopathies share some of the same features seen in inclusion body myositis—rimmed vacuoles and inclusions in muscle cells—these two conditions are otherwise quite different.

 As you go through the diagnosis process, be sure to discuss these distinctions with your doctor.